ARMOR (ARMOR) One Day Trading Volume Tops $38.98

-ARMOR (ARMOR) traded down 0% against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on February 21st.
-ARMOR has a total market capitalization of $142,103.16 and $38.98 worth of ARMOR was traded on exchanges in the last 24 hours.
-One ARMOR token can currently be purchased for about $0.0020 or 0.00000004 BTC on popular exchanges.
-During the last week, ARMOR has traded 0% lower against the U.S. dollar.
+ARMOR (ARMOR) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on February 24th.
+ARMOR has a market capitalization of $142,117.37 and approximately $38.98 worth of ARMOR was traded on exchanges in the last day.
+One ARMOR token can now be purchased for $0.0020 or 0.00000004 BTC on popular exchanges.
+In the last seven days, ARMOR has traded 0% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.